shohzot/githubnew/README.md

-hey lets make new friends lets do it
+hey lets make new friends lets do it dds